 The Ruckus Society's mission is to provide "environmental, human rights, and social justice organizers with the tools, training, and support needed to achieve their goals."
 Toward this end, it trains activists in "direct action" and "guerrilla communication" techniques for the promotion of radical agendas.
 Viewing the United States as a nation rife with "injustice and oppression," the Ruckus Society "struggle[s]" to "prioritize the voices and visions of youth, women, people of color, indigenous people and immigrants, poor and working class people, lesbian, gay, bisexual, gender queer, and transgendered people, and other historically marginalized communities."

-of Earth First!, the Ruckus Society was formed in the San Francisco Bay area in 1995 by Howard "Twilly" Cannon, who was on the front lines of sea-going confrontations for Greenpeace, and Mike Roselle, a co-founder of both the Rainforest Action Network and Earth First!
+A spin-off of Earth First!, the Ruckus Society was formed in the San Francisco Bay area in 1995 by Howard "Twilly" Cannon, who was on the front lines of sea-going confrontations for Greenpeace, and Mike Roselle, a co-founder of both the Rainforest Action Network and Earth First!

 The Ruckus Society's logo features two large meshed gears of a machine with a monkey-wrench wedged into their teeth to stop them -- signifying the group's endorsement of "monkey-wrenching," a term meaning the sabotage of logging or construction equipment.
 In 1995, after President Clinton signed into law the Timber Salvage Rider, a pro-logging bill, Roselle and Cannon conceived of a training program where aspiring environmental activists could learn effective tactics to counter such political moves.
 They organized a training seminar called "Forest Action Camp" -- which provided training in tree climbing, blockades, forest monitoring, media, and communications -- in the summer of 1995 in Oregon's Mount Hood National Forest.
 Out of that, the Ruckus Society was born.